 Basilicata is a very mountainous region that is famous for its aglianico wine.
 The red variety is perfect for wine lovers that enjoy acidic flavors and powerful tannins.
-The area is steeped in history, with stunning architecture that highlights the mountain terrain.
+This Italian wine region is steeped in history, with stunning architecture that highlights the mountain terrain.
 It's a quaint region, perfect for travelers that like a slower pace and welcoming natives.

 Varietals: aglianico, primitivo, sangiovese

 Calabria is a heavily Greek-influenced Italian wine region in the south of the country.
 Here, the mountainous terrain helps gaglioppo grapes thrive, creating mild, easy-to-drink red vino.
 The region is made up of the land comprising the southernmost tip of Italy.
 This creates sprawling beaches on both coasts, making it a popular destination for both native Italians and international travelers.

 20. Aosta Valley